wireapp/wire-docs/src/how-to/scim/index.rst

    b.
 If you are using email/password authentication then set the ``externalId``
       attribute to the user's email address.
 The user will receive an invitation email during provisioning.
 Also note that the account will be set to ``"active": false`` until the user has accepted the invitation and activated the account.

-You can optionally make use of Wire's ``urn:wire:scim:schemas:profile:1.0`` extension field to store arbitrary user profile data, that is shown in the users profile, e.g. department, role.
+You can optionally make use of Wire's ``urn:wire:scim:schemas:profile:1.0`` extension field to store arbitrary user profile data that is shown in the users profile, e.g. department, role.
 See `docs <https://github.com/wireapp/wire-server/blob/develop/docs/reference/user/rich-info.md#scim-support-refrichinfoscim>`__ for details.